We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Will Dickey

-• Assembly Test: We read the manufacturer’s instructions for assembly of each grill, and timed ourselves on how long it took to assemble each one without assistance from another person.
-We considered safety warnings, ease and clarity of instructions, and overall construction in this test.
+• Assembly Test: We read the manufacturer’s assembly instructions and timed how long it took us to put each smoker together.
+We considered safety warnings, ease and clarity of instructions, and overall construction.

 What We Learned